Coal baron Tinkler's holding company pays creditors at 11th hour

 Another of his companies, Aston Resources, is also due in the NSW Supreme Court on Friday.
 It is being sued for A$157.4 million by a former executive of the firm, Hamish Collins, who alleges Tinkler reneged on a promise to hand over the equivalent of 5 percent of the value of the company’s main mining assets.

 Tinkler has managed to settle some lawsuits on the court steps to avoid liquidation or a public expose of his finances.
-In those deals last month, Tinkler’s companies paid A$17 million to property firm Mirvac Group (MGR.AX) and A$2 million to mining services company Sedgman Ltd SDM.AX.
+In those deals last month, Tinkler’s companies paid A$17 million to property firm Mirvac Group and A$2 million to mining services company Sedgman Ltd.

-But he could not save Patinack Farm Administration Pty Ltd and Mulsanne Resources Ltd. Liquidators were appointed to the two companies this week, over debts totaling more than A$28 million.
+But he could not save Patinack Farm Administration Pty Ltd and Mulsanne Resources Ltd. Liquidators were appointed to the two companies this week, over debts totalling more than A$28 million.

 Tinkler, who had long held a dream to make it big in the “sport of kings,” had splashed out more than A$300 million since 2007 to build his Patinack horse racing business, including A$19 million on 59 horses at one sale in 2008.